vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 The name Romaka vaguely refers to the capital of the Roman Empire.
 'Yamakoți' is quite fanciful.

-The Surya Siddhanta takes it for granted that the sun's yearly motion through the ecliptic is known to the reader and now proceeds to explain the Signs of the Zodiac.
+The Surya Siddhānta takes it for granted that the sun's yearly motion through the ecliptic is known to the reader and now proceeds to explain the Signs of the Zodiac.

-Surya Siddhanta XII, 45 Meṣādau devabhāgasthe devānām yāti darśanam .
+Surya Siddhānta XII, 45 Meṣādau devabhāgasthe devānām yāti darśanam .
 Asurāņāón tulādau tu sūryastadbhāga sañcarah.

 The Solar Calendar according to the

-Surya Siddhanta The first few verses of Chap.
+Surya Siddhānta The first few verses of Chap.
 XII deal with the creation of the world according to Hindu conception, and the creation of the elements ; of the sun, the moon, and the planets.
 The universe is taken to be geocentric, and the planets in order of their decreasing distances from the earth are given as (vide verse 31,) :

 Saturn, Jupiter, Mars, the Sun, Venus, Mercury